Panch Pokhari Trek

 Things That You Need to Know

-You need a TIMS card and Langtang National Park Permit.
-These are arranged by Global Nepal Treks.
+TIMS Card and Langtang National Park Permit — Both arranged by Global Nepal Treks.